openvinotoolkit/datumaro/site/README.md

 Read how to edit files for github ([GitHub docs](https://docs.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)).

-Please note that files have a markup for correct display on the site: the title, the title of the link, the weight (affects the order of files display on the sidebar) and description (optional):
+Please note that files have a markup for correct display on the site: the title, the title of the link, the weight (affects the order of files display on the sidebar), the description and the tags:

     ---
     title: 'Title'